-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance with idiopathic Peripheral Polyneuritis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with idiopathic Peripheral Polyneuritis.

 Questions that will be addressed will include: